-As some of you may already know, early this month, top Korean actress Choi Jin-sil (above) committed suicide by hanging herself at her home in Seoul.
+As many US readers don’t already know, early this month, top Korean actress Choi Jin-sil (above) committed suicide by hanging herself at her home in Seoul.
 She was 39.
 It was reported that she had suffered from depression since her 2002 separation, and messy divorce two years later, from her pro baseball player husband and was upset by recent rumors (she claimed were false) that she had loaned a large sum of money to an actor friend and was pressuring him to pay it back, which was a reason he committed suicide in early September.
 I suppose the alcohol she had to drink that evening also helped with her decision to take her own life.

 In January 2007, popular singer U;Nee [sic] committed suicide by hanging herself at her home in Incheon.
 She had been receiving a rash of harsh comments by netizens about her overtly sexy image, which was believed to be a factor in her decision to end her own life.
 She had also been taking medication for depression and had just completed her third album Habit, at the time of her death.
 Her management company went ahead and released it as scheduled.
 She was 25.